Grothendieck inequalities characterize converses to the polynomial method: Introduction

-The authors of~\cite{Aaronson2015PolynomialsQQ} asked whether their results generalize to higher degrees.
-Two ways to interpret this question are that for any~$k$, any degree-$2k$ polynomial~$p$ satisfies: \begin{enumerate} \item $\err(Cp,k) =0$ for some $C = C(k)>0$, or; \item $\err(p, k)\leq \eps$ for some $\eps = \eps(k)<1$. \end{enumerate} The dependence on the degree~$k$ in these options is necessary due to the known separations between bounded-error quantum query complexity and approximate degree.
+In light of the polynomial method, \cref{cor:addconversedeg2} shows that one-query quantum algorithms are roughly equivalent to bounded quadratic polynomials.
+The authors of~\cite{Aaronson2015PolynomialsQQ} asked whether this result generalizes to higher degrees.
+Two ways to interpret this question are that for any~$k$, any bounded degree-$2k$ polynomial~$p$ satisfies: \begin{enumerate}[(a)] \item Multiplicative converse: $\err(Cp,k) =0$ for some $C = C(k)>0$, or; \item Additive converse: $\err(p, k)\leq \eps$ for some $\eps = \eps(k)<1$. \end{enumerate} The dependence on the degree~$k$ in these options is necessary due to the known separations between bounded-error quantum query complexity and approximate degree.
+Option~\eqref{item:optiona}, the higher-degree version of Theorem~\ref{query1}, was ruled out in \cite{QQA=CBF}.

-Option~(1), the higher-degree version of Theorem~\ref{query1}, was ruled out by Arunachalam, Palazuelos and the first author~\cite{QQA=CBF} and the first two authors~\cite{briet2022converses}.
-In particular, in terms of the notation above, the hoped-for constant scaling~$C(4)>0$ does not exist.
-In the additive-error setting it was also proved in~\cite{briet2022converses} that for some absolute constant $\eps_0>0$, we necessarily have that $\eps(4) >\eps_0$, thus placing a lower bound on the error required in any quartic generalization of \cref{cor:addconversedeg2}.

-These negative results do not exclude the possibility of option~(2), namely that \cref{cor:addconversedeg2} generalizes to higher degrees, in particular that it holds for some $\eps(4) \in (\eps_0,1)$.
-Our first result shows that it does not.